ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Default value: auto (number of CPU cores).

 During startup ClickHouse reads all parts of all tables (reads files with metadata of parts) to build a list of all parts in memory.
-In some systems with a large number of parts, this process can take a long time, and this time might be shortened by increasing `max_part_loading_threads` (if this process is not CPU and disk bound).
+In some systems with a large number of parts this process can take a long time, and this time might be shortened by increasing `max_part_loading_threads` (if this process is not CPU and disk I/O bound).

 [Original article](https://clickhouse.tech/docs/en/operations/settings/merge_tree_settings/) <!--hide-->